 - This study uses REAL data with real meaning and relevance

-- analyzed a range of performance (we only discuss the enurance runnings events here)
+- Analyzed a range of performance (we only discuss the endurance runnings events here)

 - Even though the sample size in this study seems large, one has to be aware that the analysis may have been influenced by the fact that important competitions were more likely to take place at lower altitudes (I did not check if this is indeed the case, but it does not seem an unreasonable assumption).
 If this is the case it is more likely that faster times are ran at races that are more targeted by athletes and where stronger competition may be present.
 If this is the case the performance effects reported may be slightly exaggerated but in general the message would still be the same.